 In the oral history interview, O’Connor, who was both a fireman and EMS volunteer, said after the victims were taken away in boats to shore or with help of emergency workers into ambulances, the next step was to extricate the two deceased men inside the BMW and hose down the fuel.
 O’Connor remembered thinking the consequences of the collapse would go on for a long time.
 Indeed.

 Retired Lt.
 Tom Keegan said that later in the morning of June 28, 1983, it took a while for traffic to back up in Greenwich, and that when he got done at police station around 4:30am, “The Post Road was just inundated with tractor trailers.
 I remember remarking to myself that there were just so many UPS trucks.
 Right then and there, it was just us – just 10 cops – trying to manage what amounted to be one of the worst highway disasters of modern history.”

 Keegan described I-95 as the life blood of New England.
 “And all of a sudden it was severed.”

 Stationing himself on Putnam Avenue directing traffic diverted from I-95, Keegan said, “What could we do other than to help the traffic get to where they wanted to get?
 Think about it.
 You’re in a strange town.
 ‘What do I do?
 How do I get back on I95?’
 For the whole morning I was standing in the middle of the road saying, ‘Go down and take your third right, take your third right, take your third right,’ to truck after truck after truck after truck.”

 Lt.
-Keegan, whose uncle Tom G. Keegan was Chief of Police back in 1983, said that over 30 years he recalls in addition to horrendous local traffic congestion, there was another consequence to life in Greenwich.
+Keegan, whose uncle Tom G. Keegan was Chief of Police back in 1983, recalled that in addition to horrendous local traffic congestion, there was another consequence to life in Greenwich.

 “Crime plummeted in the Town of Greenwich!”
 Keegan said.
 “Statistically, across the board, you name it, it plummeted.
 Nobody wanted to come here.”